janelia-flyem/dvid-tileviewer/README.md

 Usage
 ----

-The packaged version of the code can be found in the 'dist' directory at the top level of the repository.
-This directory can be uploaded to a webservers html directory for use in production.
+The packaged version of the code can be found in the *'dist'* directory at the top level of the repository.
+This directory can be uploaded to the html directory of a webserver for use in production.

-Alternatively, you can just open the index.html file in your browser from the File menu and it will load in the data from your DVID instance.
+Alternatively, you can just open the *index.html* file, found in the *'dist'* directory, in your browser from the **File** menu and it will load in the data from your DVID instance.

 License
 ----